adamcooke/procodile/README.md

 # Started Procodile with PID 12345
 ```

+The `-r` option specifies the root of your application.
+If you don't provide one, your current working directory will be used.

 To see what's happening, you'll need to look at the `procodile.log` file which you'll in the root of your application.
 You'll find a more colourful version of this which shows that each of your processes has been started.

 ```